front-matter/content-registration/README.md

 # Crossref Content Registration Action

-This GitHub Action uses the [Crossref Depositor API](https://www.crossref.org/documentation/register-maintain-records/direct-deposit-xml/https-post/) to register content.

-The action uses the [commonmeta-ruby](https://rubygems.org/gems/commonmeta-ruby) gem to fetch the required metadata from the URL provided.
+This GitHub Action uses the [Crossref Depositor API](https://www.crossref.org/documentation/register-maintain-records/direct-deposit-xml/https-post/) to register content with Crossref.
+With the help of the [commonmeta-ruby](https://rubygems.org/gems/commonmeta-ruby) the action fetches the DOI and required metadata from the URL provided, and registers a Crossref DOI.

 ### Requirements